tobran/GALIP/README.md

 }

 ```
 The code is released for academic research use only.
-For commercial use, please contact Ming Tao (mingtao2000@126.com).
+For commercial use, please contact Ming Tao (陶明) (mingtao2000@126.com).

 **Reference**